About Cromer Community Hospital Friends

 The Outpatients department at Cromer Hospital offers a wide range of services to the local north Norfolk community.
 The team oversees patient appointments covering many medical specialities including: dermatology, ENT, orthopaedics and the Urology One-Stop clinic.
 They also offer a phlebotomy service and nurse-led pre-assessment clinics too.
 In addition to these, the Cromer Hospital Audiology team has outpatient appointments where patients can get hearing tests, hearing aids and, by appointment and request hearing aid repairs.

-The History of Cromer Hospital by Mary Northway, Chairman of the Cromer Community Hospital League of Friends (need dates from Mike).
+The History of Cromer Hospital by Mary Northway, Chairman of the Cromer Community Hospital League of Friends

 In 2013, Cromer and District Hospital celebrated its 147th birthday, having attained 147 years of continuous progress begun in the peculiarly British spirit of voluntary service, and continued undisturbed during the first 18 years of the NHS.

 In 1866 a committee, whose members names are still part of Norfolk life, purchased two cottages on Louden Road, now known as “west cottage”.
 The original members under the Chairmanship of the Rev. F Fitch, were Lady Suffield, Lady Buxton, Mrs Gurney Barclay, Mrs Ketton, Mrs Cooper, Mrs Mott, Mrs Upcher, Mrs Hoare and Mrs Gurney.
 Miss Colman acted as Secretary and Manager.